technohippy/parsecom/README.md

 result.save
 ```

-If you would like to update an attribute without retrieving it, you can use
+If you want to update attributes without retrieving the object, you can use
 the Parse::Client object for it.

 ```ruby